Topologies on the future causal completion: Topologies on power sets, causal ladder for chr. spaces

-We introduce Busemann's metric on the set of closed subsets of a metric space, which differs from Hausdorff metrics like the continuous extension of $\arctan \o d_H$ by blurring the behaviour at infinity:
+We can express many facts about noncompact subsets in a more elegant way via Busemann's following result (see \cite{Busemann}) on a metric $d_1$ on the space $C(X)$ of the closed nonempty subsets of a Heine-Borel metric space $(X,d_0)$, which differs from Hausdorff metrics like the continuous extension of $\arctan \o d_H$ from $d_H$, by blurring the behavior at infinity:

 \begin{Theorem}[Compare with \cite{Busemann} Sec.
 I.3] Let $(X, d_0) $ be a Heine-Borel metric space, let $x_0 \in X$.
-Then for $C(X) := \{ A \subset X \vert A {\rm \ closed }\} $, the map
+Then for $C(X) := \{ A \subset X \vert \emptyset \neq A {\rm \ closed }\} $, the map